trislaz/gigassl/README.md

 # Train a Giga-SSL model on your own dataset

 To perform a full Giga-SSL training you will need more python dependencies.
-First install all the one listed in requirements.txt:
+First install all the one listed in requirements.yml:
+You may want to install the pytorch version appropriate to your cuda version (if so, change if in requirements.yml).

 ```
-conda create -n myenv && conda activate myenv && conda install --yes --file requirements.txt && conda list
+conda env create -f requirements.yml && conda activate gigassl
 ```

 Then install [SparseConvNet](https://github.com/facebookresearch/SparseConvNet), following the instruction on its github repository.

 Two steps are then necessary to train a Giga-SSL model on your own dataset: